Your Cart

 Empowering a community, saving a forest.

-We are starting our project by restoring 10 acres of invasive forest in the center of the Hawaiian beaches subdivision, within the ahupua’a of Waikahiula & Kahuwai.
-Our mission is to remove an invasive forest canopy and use all the biomass on site to plant 500 coconut trees to create our community’s first community garden and urban food forest.
-This is the first step in proving that if enough people care, anything is possible, we’re here to demonstrate that we can plant our way to a new world and way of life through Aloha.
+We are gathering our community to begin restoring 10 acres of invasive forest in the center of the Hawaiian beaches subdivision, within the ahupua’a of Waikahiula & Kahuwai.
+Our goal is to remove an invasive forest canopy and use all the biomass on site to plant 500 coconut trees to create our community’s first community food garden and urban food forest.
+This is the first step in proving that if enough people care, anything is possible, we are here to demonstrate that we can plant our way to a new world and way of life through Aloha.

 He Wa Wanana (Time of Prophecy)